bih/userq/README.md

 ## Can we enter the queue?
 if queue.enter_into_queue?
 	entry = queue.enter
-	# entry.code is the ID of the user
 	# They have a place in the queue.
 Sell them a ticket!
 else
 	# No place in queue.
-Run this block again after 5 seconds.
+Run this block again after n seconds.
 end

 # Default expiry: 180 seconds